microsoftgraph/group-membership-management/UI/web-app/README.md

     ``` bash
     nvs add <version>
-        Example: nvs add 14.19.0
+        Example: nvs add 23.1.0
     nvs link <version>
-        Example: nvs add 14.19.0
+        Example: nvs link 23.1.0

 ### PNPM
 Performant Node Package Manager, or pnpm is what we use to manage dependencies.
 You can get it [here](https://pnpm.io/installation).
-We are using pnpm v7, which is compatible with node v14.
+We are using pnpm v7, which is compatible with this node version.

 ## Available Scripts